etexteditor/e/external/readme.txt

   tinyxml
   http://sourceforge.net/projects/tinyxml

-They all need to be build as static libraries.
+They all need to be built as static libraries.
 If you have problems with any of these libs, you should be able to upgrade to a later version.

 A few libaries need to be patched to be used in e.
 The patches can be